Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 - Disembowel
 - haven't decided the left 2 slots yet

-The sleep of Sacred Breath will be guaranteed with Dragonheart, so he can be called a disabler.
-Holy War might not be handy to use due to Shutdown Clause.
+The sleep of Sacred Breath will be guaranteed with Dragonheart, so he can be called a disabler. ~~Holy War might not be handy to use due to Shutdown Clause~~ (shutdown clause is modified on 2021/1/21).

+Boulder might only be useful in high level or when the monster is empowered.

 place holder